 All the details about the museum

-The Bandai museum entrance in Mibu and statues of famous Japanese characters (I can recognize only Kamen Rider in the middle)
+the entrance to the Bandai museum in Mibu and statues of famous characters (Kamen Rider in the center)

 (6 meter high), In Addition Also there is a small section dedicated to Gundam with a 1/144 scale model of the historic spaceship White Base

 and various other models belonging to all series.

 the life-size bust of Gundam and the White Base model